yukinarit/parrotify/README.md

 <h1>Parrotify <img src="thumbsupparrot.gif" width="50"></h1>

-Parrotify is a google chrome extension to allow custom GIF emoji displayed in your browser!
+Parrotify is a google chrome extension to allow animated GIF emoji displayed in your browser!
 (This project is still in early stages!
 It's so buggy!)